AnjeyP/angularSkatersQuiz/README.md

 # angularSkatersQuiz
-I used npm install -g live-server; If this already installed used just live-server ij command line.
+I used npm install -g live-server; If this already installed used just live-server in command line.